A221a2777ge1A221a2777ge1/studionew/DEPLOYMENT_GUIDE.md

 # African Tycoon - Production Deployment Guide

-This guide provides step-by-step instructions for deploying the African Tycoon application to production, including the BBFT smart contract, Firebase backend, and frontend application.
+This guide provides step-by-step instructions for deploying the African Tycoon application to production, including the EVANA smart contract, Firebase backend, and frontend application.

 ## 📋 Prerequisites